nandorojo/swr-react-native/README.md

 V2 is now implemented as a swr middleware to support `refreshInterval` option ([details](https://github.com/nandorojo/swr-react-native/issues/22)).

 The migration to the new middleware API is pretty straightforward and is recommended.
-We still maintain backward-compatible APIs such as `useSWRNative` and `useSWRNativeRevalidate` for ease of migration, but those previous APIs do not support `refreshInterval` option and are discouraged.
+We still maintain backward-compatible APIs such as `useSWRNative` and `useSWRNativeRevalidate` for ease of migration, but those previous APIs do not support `refreshInterval` option and are not recommended.

 ### Usage with SWR v1